News & Updates

 By Betsy Washington, Northern Neck Native Plant Society One of my favorite sights while walking in winter woodlands are the beautiful evergreen leaves of Downy Rattlesnake Plantain, Goodyera pubescens.
 This eye-catching beauty is one of our most common woodland orchids and instantly recognizable by its exquisitely etched leaves with an intricate network of fine white…

+VNPS offers White Turtlehead artwork on T-Shirts and other apparel.
+Visit our Online Store to order.
 White Turtlehead is a perennial herb rising from a rhizomatous rootstock.
 The smooth stems are only sparingly branched above and attain heights 0.5 to 2 m.
-Leaves are opposite, narrow, linear to lance-ovate, and up to 15 cm long, with prominently toothed margins.
-Flower spikes are 3-8 cm long and form at stem tips from…
+Leaves are opposite, narrow, linear to lance-ovate, and up to 15 cm long,…

 The Virginia General Assembly convened January 10, 2024 and several bills were introduced in the Senate and House of Delegates that deal with native and invasive plants.
 The first step is to assign the bills to committees, then to subcommittees.
 Bills must pass the committee to be referred to the House or Senate for a…